Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Alabama

-UAS operations on university property require prior approval from the Office of Risk Management.
+Unmanned aircraft system operations on University of Alabama property require prior approval from the Office of Risk Management.
 All flights must comply with FAA regulations.
-Stadium TFRs apply during football games at Bryant-Denny Stadium.
+Stadium TFRs apply during University of Alabama football games at Bryant-Denny Stadium.

 YesOffice of Risk Management